baikj/centreon/doc/en/installation/from_packages.rst

 Install a central server
 ************************

-The chapter describes the installation of a Centreon central server.
+This chapter describes the installation of a Centreon central server.

 Perform the command: